Japan: 19 killed in Osaka building fire — reports | DW | 17.12.2021

 The blaze, which broke out around 10 a.m. local time, had been extinguished within half an hour, officials told the AFP news agency.

-Osaka is one of Japan's most populous cities, far to the west of Tokyo and fairly close to former imperial capital Kyoto.
+Osaka is one of Japan's major economic hubs and among the country's most populous cities, far to the west of Tokyo and fairly close to former imperial capital Kyoto.

 With its strict building standards, deadly fires are unusual in Japan.